 Sometimes it feels like the world is designed for couples.
 People throw dinner parties for couples.
 Most forms ask about your spouse.
 And, let’s face it, retirement, and aging — an era when you’ll sometimes need a helping hand — can feel kind of scary on your own.

 Whether by circumstances or choice, the U.S. Census Bureau has documented that there are more than 20 million unmarried U.S. residents age 65 and older.
 And, Pew research estimates that 27% of adults 60 and older live alone.
 These aging solo adults are often referred to as elder orphans or solo seniors.

-Once upon a time, being single was stigmatized as a lonely or unhappy state.
-However, times have changed.
-More and more people are staying single and societal norms are becoming more open to all kinds of different ways of living.
+Those numbers are likely to increase.
+While being single was once stigmatized as a lonely or unhappy state, times have changed, and more and more people are staying single and societal norms are becoming more open to all kinds of different ways of living.

 Nonetheless, there are some challenges to retiring alone.
-Here are a few tips for navigating retirement on your own:
+Here are 17 tips for navigating retirement on your own:

 As someone who is single, it is probably even more important for you to create a personalized and detailed retirement plan rather than just relying on rules of thumb like 4% drawdown rules or spending 80% of what you spent while working when you are retired.

 A detailed retirement plan can be easy to create.
-The NewRetirement retirement planning calculator has received a lot of praise for being a highly detailed tool.
+The NewRetirement Retirement Planner has received a lot of praise for being a highly detailed tool.
 Users love that the system asks many questions that they have not considered.
-Because this calculator helps you imagine your future and is completely customizable — for single people or couples — it is easily one of the the best ways to plan for retirement.
+Because this calculator helps you imagine your future and is completely customizable — for single people or couples — it is easily one of the best ways to plan for retirement.